AntonioDiaz/examples.spring.mvc/10 - HelloRestFullServer/README.md

-## Probe of concept of a Rest service using Spring MVC 4
+## Proof of concept of a Rest service using Spring MVC 4.

 See wiki for more info: https://github.com/AntonioDiaz/examples.spring.mvc/wiki/10.-HelloRestFullServer